Fault-tolerant $k$-Supplier with Outliers: Fault-tolerant k-Supplier with Outliers

 Also, by Property~\ref{def:good-partition:well-sep}, $\set{B(j'_P,r)}_{P \in \calP}$ is pairwise disjoint.
 Since $S_0 \in \calF_{j'_P}$ for each $P \in \calP$, we then have $\sum_{P \in \calP}k'_P \leq \sum_{P \in \calP}\abs{S_0 \cap B(j'_P,r)} \leq \abs{S_0} \leq k$.
 So $\set{k'_P}_{P \in \calP}$ is indeed a candidate solution for the budgeting problem.
 We evaluate the objective function of the budgeting problem (see \Cref{def:budgeting}) on $\set{k'_P}_{P \in \calP}$:

 So $\set{k'_P}_{P \in \calP}$ is a candidate solution to the budgeting problem, for which the objective function evaluates to $\geq m$, contradicting $\opt_B(\calP) < m$.
-Hence \eqref{eq:lambda-lemma:1} does not hold for our chosen $\lambda_v$'s, and \eqref{eq:lambda-lemma:2} is the desired valid inequality that is violated by $\cov$. \end{proof}
+Hence \eqref{eq:lambda-lemma:1} holds for our chosen $\lambda_v$'s, and \eqref{eq:lambda-lemma:2} is the desired valid inequality that is violated by $\cov$. \end{proof}